Clubs and Guilds

 Pine Mountain Gardeners

-The Gardeners planned, funded and built a community garden project in PMC, and have had two successful growing seasons.
+The Gardeners planned, funded and built a community garden project in PMC, and have had several successful growing seasons.
 The name of the garden is “Heirloom Community Garden,” and the location is east of the playground area in Lampkin Park.
 The members grow organic and heirloom vegetables, herbs and edible flowers.
 The club raised enough money at its June BBQ/Fundraiser last year to build a shed.
 Its goal for this year is to raise enough money to build a gazebo in the garden for lectures and members.

 The Club works closely with Mil Potrero Mutual Water Company to use water-saving irrigation techniques and rainwater catchment.
 The vision for this project is to enhance sustainability, and to be a model to other communities.